craig-osterhout/docs/content/manuals/dhi/how-to/els.md

 4. Select **Repositories** and then select the mirrored repository.
 5. Select the **Settings** tab.
 6. Uncheck the **Mirror end-of-life images** option.

-## Manage ELS repositories

-You can view and manage your mirrored repositories with ELS like any other mirrored DHI repository.
-For more details, see [Manage images](./manage.md).